-The greater visibility of women’s sport on British television has been the greatest single factor in the rise, with 68% of all respondents to the survey confirming that the availability of live broadcast coverage has led to them taking more interest.
+The greater visibility of women’s sports on British television has been the greatest single factor in the rise, with 68% of all respondents to the survey confirming that the availability of live broadcast coverage has led to them taking more interest.
 Football was, as expected, the greatest beneficiary in terms of viewing figures, but levels of interest and Google searches for competitions like the women’s “Hundred” event in cricket were impressive.
-Tracey Crouch, a British Member of Parliament and the chairwoman of a review into female participation in sports, say the news proves that women’s sport in the UK is not just surviving but instead thriving.
+Tracey Crouch, a British Member of Parliament and the chairwoman of a review into female participation in sports says the news proves that women’s sport in the UK is not just surviving but instead thriving

 Much of the success of that task, in the UK at least, will depend on the performance of the Women’s Super League on the BBC.
 The television network has agreed to pay eight million pounds per season to broadcast live games.
 That’s a drop in the ocean compared to the billions spent on the rights to men’s matches, but it’s a start.
 It means more money for teams and clubs, which means more can be spent on players, training facilities, and marketing.
 Sky Sports has also paid for 44 live games per season.
 That still leaves 75 games each season that won’t be broadcast anywhere other than the English FA’s streaming service on its website, but if enough viewers tune into the live games, that position will soon change.